epickooldude/Horde-Hero/README.md

 Extract the game then click the extracted folder, click the folder after, then click main.py and the game will run

 Press A to move left, D to move right, W to jump, Press and hold Spacebar to attack

+Press O to respawn enemy when you killed an enemy, Press R to respawn when you die

+Enjoy!